-Type 1 diabetes is when the body cannot make insulin.
+Type 1 diabetes is when the body cannot make any insulin.
 The body still receives glucose from food, but it can’t get into the cells where it’s needed.
-At this point, blood sugar levels would elevate drastically.
+This means blood sugar rises dramatically.

 Type 2 diabetes is far more common.
-This is when the pancreas still makes insulin, but it doesn’t work in the body the way it should, leading to higher blood sugar levels.
+This is when the pancreas either doesn’t make enough insulin, or the insulin it does make doesn’t work in the body the way it should, leading to increased blood sugar levels.

-Around 90% of diabetic people have Type 2 diabetes, and it’s estimated that by 2025, around 5 million people will be affected.
+Around 90% of people with diabetes have Type 2, and it’s estimated that by 2025, around 5 million people will be affected.

 Important dates in the Diabetes UK calendar

-Diabetes Week takes place from 11th - 17th of June
+Diabetes Week takes place during the second week of June

 World Diabetes Day is on the 14th of November